Yan Valery: Angers

 On 1 September 2022, Valery joined Ligue 1 club Angers on a four-year contract.

 Sheffield Wednesday

 On 21 June 2024, Valery returned to England, signing for Sheffield Wednesday for an undisclosed fee.
 He made his Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.
 He scored his first goal for Wednesday away at Middlesbrough on Boxing day, scoring the equalising goal after Wednesday went 3–0 down.

+Loan to Young Boys

+On 9 February 2026, Valery joined Swiss Super League side Young Boys on loan for the remainder of the season, without the option to buy.

 International career

 Valery has represented France at both under-17 and under-18 level.
 In January 2019, he met with Tunisia manager Alain Giresse and agreed to play for the Tunisia national team.

 In September 2022, Valery accepted a call-up to play for Tunisia in friendlies against Comoros and Brazil in preparation for the 2022 FIFA World Cup.
 He made his debut as a late substitute in the 5–1 loss to Brazil on 27 September.
+He was called up to the Tunisia squad for the 2025 Africa Cup of Nations held in Morocco.